 Original illustration from the article of Wong et al.

-Acid-fast bacilli were detected in the pericardial fluid, PCR analysis was positive for Mycobacterium tuberculosis and the levels of adenosine deaminase in the pericardial fluid were significantly elevated.
+PCR test of the pericardial fluid was positive for Mycobacterium tuberculosis.
+The level of adenosine deaminase in the pericardial fluid was significantly elevated.
 The authors stated that these findings in the pericardial fluid, in the absence of coagulopathy, malignancy, and autoimmune etiologies, are pathognomonic of TB involvement.
 The patient initiated an anti-TB regimen comprising rifampicin, isoniazid, ethambutol, and pyrazinamide.
-Subsequent echocardiography showed the resolution of effusion with marked improvement of symptoms.
+Subsequent echocardiography demonstrated the resolution of the effusion.
+The symptoms improved markedly, and the patient was discharged after two weeks of the anti-TB regimen.
+Four weeks after discharge, a chest X-ray showed a resolution of pericardial effusion and residual left retrocardiac consolidation.

 This article was published in the European Heart Journal – Case Reports.